Abdo-112002/Frontend-Challenge/README.md

 - ✅ Use **GitHub branches** for different features.

 ## ⏳ Time Limit
-This challenge should take around **2 days** to complete.
-If you need an extension, feel free to reach out.
+This challenge is estimated to take about **6 hours** of actual work, but you have **2 days** to complete and submit it.
+If you need additional time, feel free to contact us.
----

-🎉 **Good luck!
-We can't wait to see what you build!** 🚀
+**🚀 Best of luck!
+We're excited to see your amazing work! 🎉**